 Fortunately, we've engineered a way to expand our software's vast functionality into the realm of Revit.
-Our Planting F/X Revit Plugin uses our 3D Connection tool to connect 2D CAD with 3D Revit just as it's connected CAD with SketchUp for years, bringing our extensive plant database and planting tools into Revit.
+Our Planting F/X Revit Plugin (available in beta mode for existing Land F/X users with purchased versions) uses our 3D Connection tool to connect 2D CAD with 3D Revit just as it's connected CAD with SketchUp for years, bringing our extensive plant database and planting tools into Revit.

 What happened (before our Revit Plugin) when a landscape architect was forced to use Revit?

 One major issue with Revit, as it applies to landscape architects, has been that it is objects based.
 For example, an architect drawing a wall using Revit doesn’t draw a line and then use a tool to keep track of which wall it is, as you would do in AutoCAD.
 Instead, Revit has a wall button, a window button, a door button, etc. These tools are great for architects, but they simply don’t work for landscape architects.
 (For example, trees and shrubs are covered by a generic Site Object type, which also applies to people and cars.)

 Here's a common customization of the default fields of Model and Manufacturer in the Revit version of a planting schedule.)